syedfa/apptentive-documentation/api.md

 ## Authentication

 Authentication is required for accessing all API endpoints.
-The Apptentive API uses your API key as an OAuth token, and to authentication you must provide this token in the Authorization header.
+The Apptentive API uses your API key as an OAuth token, and to authenticate you must provide this token in the Authorization header.
 For example:

 ```
 curl -i -H "Authorization: OAuth ea0b3686bfadf43245944e841e611c8a7d25cdd21098a9f83c3030553a593a71" https://api.apptentive.com/conversations